ozkansafak/Galvanize-Capstone-Project/README.md

- =100>*<sup>The following is a project development daily journ =100x20al.
-It comprises of notes, thoughts and findings accompanying my work.
+*<sup>The following is a project development daily journal comprised of notes and findings accompanying my work.
 It is to be replaced by a proper README file at the end of the project. </sup>*

 ---